Erik-Debye/SWA-Scraper/README.md

 # Southwest-Scraper

 This is a scraper for Southwest Airlines Flight Information.
 It saves the scraped data into your private Supabase database (https://supabase.com/) for storage and use.
-It requires 6 dependancies - puppeteer-extra (to scrape the webpage), puppeteer-extra-plugin-stealth (additional stealth plugin to puppeteer-extra), ghost-cursor (to trick SW's bot checkers), random-useragent (same as ghost-cursor), Luxon (small date package), and supabase-JS (to load data into your database).
+It requires 6 dependancies -
+* puppeteer-extra (to scrape the webpage)
+* puppeteer-extra-plugin-stealth (additional stealth plugin to puppeteer-extra)
+* ghost-cursor (to trick SW's bot checkers)
+* random-useragent (same as ghost-cursor)
+* Luxon (small date package)
+* supabase-JS (to load data into your database)

 As of now, this is a 85% finished project.
 It still needs much refinement as SW still will detect the bot on occassion.
 There are a few things off the bat that would make this even better: